-Tello Mobile is known for having some of the best wireless prices around with a ton of flexibility but probably isn't the first carrier that comes to mind when shopping for unlimited data.
+Tello Mobile is known for having some of the best wireless prices around with a ton of flexibility, but it probably isn't the first carrier that comes to mind when shopping for unlimited data.
 Wireless providers are a dime-a-dozen these days, especially MVNOs that piggyback off of larger networks and deliver their same coverage for less money each month.

 Bottom line: If you're in an area with great T-Mobile coverage, Tello is certainly worth a look.
 The plans are incredibly affordable, you won't have to mess with contracts of any kind, tethering is free, and there's a pretty great referral program to boot.

-- Nationwide 4G LTE coverage
+- Nationwide LTE and 5G coverage

 - Flexible, affordable plans